StratiFi/api-docs/source/includes/_advisors.md

-phone |string | Phone of the advisor title |string | Title of the advisor user | Object | User object
+phone |string | Phone of the advisor title |string | Title of the advisor user | Object | User object default_investor | int | ID of the default investor of this advisor.
+You can use it to create accounts if you don't have the investor information.

 ## Create Advisor